 Here’s a breakdown of some key things to consider if you’re deciding to leave the UK:

-• Visas and permits: Every country has different requirements.
-You’ll need the right visa to live and work there legally.
+- Visas and permits: Every country has different requirements.
+You’ll need the correct visa to live and work there legally.
 Research what type you need and start the application process well in advance.

-• Finances: Moving and settling abroad can be expensive.
-Factor in living costs, healthcare costs, shipping belongings, and potential visa fees.
+- Finances: Moving and settling abroad can be expensive, factoring in living costs, healthcare costs, shipping belongings, and potential visa fees.
 Make sure you have sufficient savings or a job lined up.

-• Practicalities: Inform HMRC about your move, address any healthcare needs (vaccinations, prescriptions), and consider how you’ll handle things like banking and phone plans in your new country.
+- Practicalities: Inform HMRC about your move, address any healthcare needs (vaccinations, prescriptions), and consider how you’ll handle banking and phone plans in your new country.

 Here’s what else you can do:

-• Research the healthcare system in your new country: Understand how healthcare is funded, if you need an expat medical plan or other type of insurance, and if there are any specific requirements for accessing treatment.
+- Research the healthcare system in your new country.
+Understand how healthcare is funded, whether you need an expat medical plan or other type of insurance, and whether there are any specific requirements for accessing treatment.
 Advice for UK nationals living abroad, including residency, health and benefits, and specific advice, can be found on the government website.

 Who do you need to inform?